tommy4st/obsidian-marp-inline-preview-plus-plugin/README.md

 ### Presentation
 - **Auto-open presenter view** — automatically open the Presenter View in an Obsidian tab when starting a presentation (Desktop only).
+- **Show presentation button in note header** — show a button next to the reading/editing switcher to start the presentation.

 ### Commands
 - `Marp: Refresh Marp previews` — forces a full reload of previews and custom themes.